john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Add Redux and Toolkit to manage state of tasks
 - Add edit button to edit task title in task card
 - Add gzip compression to reduce deploy files size (Github pages only support gzip)
+- Fix the issue of incorrect logic of Edit button, which makes Edit form auto close when pressing any area on the form
+- Add edit function of Due date

 ## More improvements in developing

-- Add edit function of task due date (try to fix an issue blocks the function of Date Picker)
+- Add RWD UI
 - Adjust UI of edit task from
 - Add animations of interactions
 - Add Pomodoro